naosnz/homebrew-openvpn-pw-save/README.md

 is that it is pretty much a drop in replacement (although obviously anything depending on the `openvpn` Formula having been installed will no longer work).

+## Developer notes

+To update this Formula to match the `homebrew-core` `openvpn` port version
+use:

+`brew cat openvpn | egrep -A 2 'url.*releases'`

+to extract out the updated URL/mirror/sha256 information, which can then be inserted into this Formula and used as is (providing there is not a large change which requires new dependencies).

+Within `vi` this can be directly substituted with:

+    1G
+    /url
+    :.,+2!brew cat openvpn | egrep -A 2 'url.*releases'

+and it should be ready to upgrade with:

+    brew upgrade openvpn-pw-save

+(Since there are no pre compiled binary "bottles" it should automatically build the upgrade from source.)